b-fuze/anv-core/README.md

 Status of the media, can be one of: `"IDLE"`, `"ACTIVE"`, `"PAUSED"`, `"FINISHED"`

 #### media.sources `ANVMediaSource[]`
+List of sources (mirrors and direct streams) available for this media

 #### media.source `number`
 Index of the current source being used from `media.sources`

+#### media.sourceAttempts `number`
+Number of attempts to use the current source, ANV will try the next source when it reaches the max number of attempts

+#### media.exhuastedSources `boolean`
+Whether ANV tried all the sources and they **all** didn't work

 ### Class: ANVMediaSource
 #### source.type `string`